 John 3:16—"For God so loved the world that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life."

 This is the most quoted verse in the Bible and also one of the clearest accounts on the annihilation of the wicked. "...Whoever believes in Him shall not perish, but have eternal life."
-John didn't write that "...whoever believes in Him shall not have everlasting life in torment, but rather have everlasting life in Heaven."
+John didn't write "...whoever believes in Him shall not have everlasting life in torment, but rather have everlasting life in God's presence."
 The way most churches interpret this, they mentally replace the very clear word "perish" with something that means nearly the opposite: "never perish."

 John 3:36—"He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him."

 John 4:14—"...but whoever drinks of the water that I will give him shall never thirst; but the water that I will give him will become in him a well of water springing up to eternal life."